 Blood and Marrow Transplant (BMT) and Acute Leukemia

-The Blood and Marrow Transplant program at The University of Kansas Cancer Center continues to expand and provide more life-saving treatments.
+The Blood and Marrow Transplant program at KU was established in 1977.
+Today, at The University of Kansas Cancer Center, the program continues to expand and provide more life-saving treatments.

 Contact our Clinical Trial Nurse Navigator: